egoist/docup/docs/README.md

 ### Site Title

-We use the value `h1` title as the site title.
+We use the value of `h1` title as the site title.

 ### Message Blocks